-The university Office of Student Success Programs helps students establish and achieve their educational goals.
+The University Student Success Programs helps students establish and achieve their educational goals.
 Student Success programs assist in reaching desired levels of academic achievement, career development, planning, decision-making, and leadership development.
 They try to remove the roadblocks that historically may have prevented students from making the most out of their educational experiences.